spatie/crawler/README.md

 This package uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) under the hood.
 Here are some pointers on [how to install it on your system](https://github.com/spatie/browsershot#requirements).

 Browsershot will make an educated guess as to where its dependencies are installed on your system.
-By default the Crawler will instantiate a new Browsershot instance.
+By default, the Crawler will instantiate a new Browsershot instance.
 You may find the need to set a custom created instance using the `setBrowsershot(Browsershot $browsershot)` method.

 ```php
 Crawler::create()